|Quayam Srae||Elf adventurer (al=31) and sorcerer, husband of Gristel||M 190|

 "Fight us," Thristen says, when the shouting has quieted.

 Twenty armed goblins advance and attack.
-Our heroes let go of their conjured shields begin by fighting in triangle back to back, then break out to fight individually surrounded by five goblins each.
+Our heroes let go of their conjured shields and remove their goggles.
+They begin by fighting in triangle back to back, then break out to fight individually surrounded by five goblins each.
 They fight without drawing their swords, with their fists and feet only.
-The goblins have spears, but also some swords.
+The goblins are armed with spears or swords.
 The fight takes place in the light of the lantern, which shines over the goblin's heads.
-Our heroes remove their goggles because the lantern light is too bright.
-They fight for twenty-one rounds, during which the cheering and betting and whooping from the assembled goblins is so loud as to drown out the sound of the battle itself.
+The fight goes on for one and a half minutes (twenty-one combat rounds), during which the cheering, betting and whooping from the assembled goblins is so loud as to drown out the sound of the battle itself.
 At the end, the goblins withdraw when fourteen of their number has been knocked out.
 So far as our heroes can tell, they have neither killed nor maimed anyone.

 The king withdraws into the mountain without comment, but the crowd jeers at him.
 The lantern goes with him.
 The unconscious soldiers remain on the ground.
 Our heroes put their goggles on and walk away.
 A few stones are thrown at them from the crowd.
 Quayam sponges some of the crowd with dark sponge that causes sufficient confusion and fear that the stones stop.
 They descend the mountain.
 When they come to a clear space, they call down their wyverns and fly back to their camp.